Pinus edulis

 As noted, Pinus edulis is a major component of the P-J woodland.
 It is also a minor component of Pinus aristata, Pseudotsuga menziesii var. glauca, Juniperus scopulorum, Pinus ponderosa subsp. scopulorum, Hesperocyparis arizonica, and Quercus spp. forest types.
 Where they co-occur, common associates are Juniperus monosperma, J. osteosperma, J. erythrocarpa, J. deppeana, and J. scopulorum; these juniper species are ranked roughly from hot-dry to cold-moist site occurrence.
 Although most stands qualify as "woodland", they still vary considerably in appearance and composition.
 Dense stands may approach canopy closure with correspondingly low understory species diversity, while very open stands have widely scattered pines and junipers with a diverse assemblage of shrubs, forbs, and grasses.
 Some of the more common associated species are Quercus gambelii, Q. grisea, Q. turbinella, Cercocarpus montanus, C. ledifolius, Purshia tridentata, Artemisia tridentata, A. nova, Amelanchier spp., Chrysothamnus spp., Cowania mexicana, Fallugia paradoxa, Rhus trilobata, Ephedra spp., Yucca spp., Opuntia spp., Gutierrezia sarothrae, and Eriogonum spp.
 Some of the more important herbs are Chenopodium graveolens, Solidago pumila, Gilia spp., Penstemon spp., Calochortus nuttallii, Sphaeralcea spp., Aster hirtifolius, Hymenopappus filifolius var. lugens, Oryzopsis hymenoides, Sporobolus spp., Stipa comata, Sitanion hystrix, Koeleria pyramidata, Hilaria jamesii, Bouteloua gracilis, B. curtipendula, Muhlenbergia torreyi, Agropyron smithii, A. spicatum, A. trachycaulum, Bromus tectorum, and Arisitada spp.
 (Ronco 1990).

 Pinus edulis has a singular relationship with the birds that gather, cache and eat their seeds.
 The trees are completely dependent on these birds for seed dissemination.
 This relationship is wonderfully detailed in two books by Ron Lanner (Lanner 1981, 1996).
 Because the seeds are large and wingless, they cannot be disseminated by wind.
 Instead, the seeds are gathered by corvids, mainly the Clark's nutcracker (Nucifraga columbiana), Steller's jay (Cyanocitta stelleri), and pinyon jay (Gymnorhinus cyanocephalus).
 Each of these will gather and cache huge numbers of seeds for consumption during the winter months.
 Some seeds are not recovered by the jays, and germinate to produce new seedlings.
 Steller's jays collect seed only from open cones, but pinyon jays and Clark's nutcrackers forage from green cones, and then from open cones as the season progresses.
 Clark's nutcrackers and Steller's jays probably do not effectively disseminate the seeds because their caches are located in ponderosa pine and mixed conifer forests or in the ecotone above P-J woodlands.
 Pinyon jays, however, cache seeds in woodland areas, and may transport seeds up to 12 kilometers.
 Thus, the pinyon jay is particularly important to the pine because it forages from both green and mature cones, disseminates the seeds across significant distances, and sites caches in locations where successful regeneration may occur.
 Pinyon jays can carry an average of up to 56 seeds in an expandable esophagus, and most seeds are cached individually rather than in groups, so there is a good dispersal of the potential seedlings.
 Pinyon jays live in flocks of 50 to 500 birds, and it has been estimated that during a substantial seed year in New Mexicog, about 4.5 million seeds were cached by a single flock (Ronco 1990).
+A variety of mammals also use the seeds as a food source, and some, such as the pinyon mouse Peromyscus truei will gather and cache the seeds; but it has not been shown that the mice serve as a dispersal agent (Gumas 2004).

 This species, along with Pinus monophylla, is host to the dwarf mistletoe Arceuthobium divaricatum (Hawksworth and Wiens 1996).